 Gas & Travel

 However, if you have to travel a significant distance, why not whittle your transportation costs?
-For example, if you need to fly, look for times when tickets are cheaper, which may mean buying a ticket on a Tuesday and flying on a Tuesday, Wednesday, or Saturday .
-One of the travel hacks you can use in this case is setting up price alerts.
-Services like Expedia and Kayak notify you when prices drop on flights you are interested in.
-Otherwise, being flexible and packing light (so you won’t pay those ouch-inducing baggage fees) are your best friends for a cheap flight.
+For example, if you need to fly, it can pay to be flexible with your dates and look for the lowest possible fare.
+Sites like Expedia and Kayak can notify you when prices drop on flights you are interested in.
+Another smart move is to pack light so you won’t pay those ouch-inducing baggage fees.

-You know the law of supply and demand: When demand is high, supply gets scarce — and potentially super pricey.
-With that in mind, note that the peak season for visiting national parks takes place in summer.
+You know the law of supply and demand: When demand is high, supply gets scarce — and potentially pricey.
+With that in mind, note that the peak season for visiting national parks is summer.
 Kids are off from school, temperatures are warmer, and international travelers may visit our lovely landscapes.
 So that means bigger crowds, which impacts local lodging.
 It will be harder to find accommodations, and their prices will be higher, too.

 Because of this, it’s best to book your lodging in advance so you don’t get shut out of affordable rooms.
-National Parks have a wide range of accommodations; during the spring at Yosemite, for instance, rooms can range from $120 to $518 a night when we checked.
-A location further out from the park will be cheaper as well.
-Those who accumulate points may find lodging nearby at a discount.
+National Parks have a wide range of accommodations; during spring 2023 at Yosemite, for instance, rooms ranged from $101 to $500+ a night.
+A location farther out from the park will be cheaper as well.
+Those who accumulate points on a travel credit card or cash back rewards credit card may find lodging nearby at a discount.

 Of course, that’s not your only option.
 You can also rent an RV or stay at a campground.
 If you choose to camp, check to see if you need a reservation.
-At national parks, the average price is around $20 per night.
+At national parks, the average price is around $20 per night, though prices can range from $5 to $30 or so.
 These sites usually offer electricity hookups, water, camp stores, and fire rings.
 Research what your campground offers to help plan out your packing needs.
-If you snag one of these spots at a free-admission park and already have tents and other gear on hand…Congrats.
+If you snag one of these spots at a free-admission park and already have tents and other gear on hand, congrats!
 You may have scored one of the cheapest national park visits to be found.

 If you have never visited a national park before, you might not know what they offer.
-While part of their appeal is just in the great outdoors, you have activities available to you.
-There may be anything from guided walks to museums to talks to films, and they all typically come at no extra cost.
+While part of their appeal is just being in the great outdoors and soaking in the views, you also have activities available to you.
+There may be anything from guided walks and museums to talks and films, and they all typically come at no extra cost.
 It can be a great way to learn about local wildlife, fossils, history, and more.

 Permits & Passes

 Again, most parks are available to the public for free.
 But if you want to visit multiple national parks, consider opting for a National Park Annual Pass.
-It costs $80 and gives you unlimited entrance to over 2,000 federal recreation areas, such as national parks.
+It typically costs $80 ($20 for seniors) and gives you unlimited entrance to over 2,000 federal recreation areas, such as national parks.

 Saving for Your Travel

 If that sounds appealing, you need to pick the correct type of account.
 Some options, like a high yield bank account, promise higher interest rates than your standard version.
 However, your choice will depend on your timeline.
-For example, someone taking a trip in a year or two has more time to build interest than someone taking a trip within a few months.
+For example, someone taking a trip in a year has more time to accrue interest than someone taking a trip within a few months.

 Let’s say you don’t have much time, though.
 Even if you can’t build much in the way of interest, you can still find extra cash in your life.
 You might need to budget a bit differently.
 For example, if you have a streaming service membership, you can cancel that for a while.
 Or perhaps you can pick up a side hustle on the weekends, whether that means driving for a rideshare service or walking dogs.